abbgrade/PsSqlClient/Readme.md

 ### 0.2.0

-- Changed from Debug to Release build
+- Changed from Debug to Release build.
-- Downgrade from .NETStandard 2.0 to .NETCore 2.1
+- Downgrade from .NETStandard 2.0 to .NETCore 2.1.

 ### 0.4.0

-- Added parameter validation
+- Added parameter validation.
-- Added connection checks
+- Added connection checks.

-### 0.5.0
+### 1.0.0

-- Added output to all commands
+- Added output to all commands.
-- Fixed parameter validation for stored procedures
+- Fixed parameter validation for stored procedures.
+- Switched from System.Data.SqlClient to Microsoft.Data.SqlClient.

 ## Development